MarwaEl-deeb/ITI-React-Team-A-Graduation-Project/README.md

       > - Created Rate `Circle` Component and updated Card by adding rate circle, FavIcon and some styles and adding resuability to it.
       > - Adding `Dark theme` feature , `Arabic` as the second language option and English as the first language option and apply these to all pages and make them stored in localStorage.

-- ## Hager Ramadan Ghazal
+- ## Hagar Ramadan Ghazal
    - ### Responsible for Error and Movies Home Page Functionality:
       > - Created The Main Structure of `Home Page`.
       > - Created `NavBar` Component and its main Functionality language selector, Watch List and Website Name.
       > - Created `Welcome` and `Search` Components that display a welcome message and enable user to search for a movie.
       > - Created `Pagination` Component to navigate between API different pages that uses searchParama to survive refresh and copy-past and also added some styles .
-      > - Created `Error page` that arise when there is any problem in Routing logic and added loading logic.
+      > - Created `Error page` that arise when there is any problem in Routing logic and added `loading logic.
       > - Created `mainContext` and website's `Logo`.
       > - Created `Card` Component main structure and fetched data from `API` mapped and destructured them into card.